pingcap/tispark/docs/how_to_use_tidb_as_metastore_db.md

 # Setting TiDB as metastore db

-Generally sparking, you need setup tidb first and then copy `hive-site.xml` into Spark's `conf` directory.
+From time to time, users may need run multiple `spark-shell`s at same directory which often leads to some exceptions.
+Exceptions caused by lock conflicts: you already have a spark-shell running which blocks you run another spark-shell at same directory.
+The way to address this need is setting tidb up as metastore db.

 ## Setup TiDB

 First you need have a TiDB cluster present, and then use a mysql client log into TiDB cluster.

-You will need execute the following command:
+You will need to create a TiDB user for Spark to access the metastore.

 ```$xslt
 CREATE USER 'hive'@'%' IDENTIFIED BY 'mine';